Independence Hall (Israel): Tel Aviv Museum of Art

-Independence
+Independence declaration

 In the main hall of the building, at 4 PM on May 14, 1948 (5 Iyar 5708), in the presence of the members of the Vaad Leumi (Jewish National Council) and the leaders of the Yishuv, David Ben-Gurion proclaimed the establishment of the State of Israel, eight hours before the British Mandate of Palestine was due to end.

 After Ben-Gurion read the Declaration of Independence, Rabbi Fischman (Maimon) recited the Shehecheyanu blessing, and the Declaration was signed.
 The ceremony concluded with the singing of Hatikvah, now Israel's national anthem.

-Bible Museum

-The upper floors of the building houses a Bible museum, featuring archaeological artifacts and works of art with biblical themes.

-Today
+In the 24 hours prior to the ceremony, considerable efforts were made to prepare the hall.
+A $200 budget was allocated for the decor and decorations, and Israeli flags were loaned from the Jewish National Fund.
+Seating for the audiences was also provided by nearby cafes.
+A small stage was also constructed, made from timber purchases at a thrift store.
+A portrait of Theodor Herzl was also hung in a central position above the stage.
+Art works portraying nudity were covered, carpets were laid on the floors and windows were darkened over fears of an air raid.
+The invited guests were sworn to secrecy and the art museum was closed to the public during these preparations.
+In spite of the pact of secrecy, a crowd formed outside the building at noon on the day of the ceremony.
+The declaration and celebrations were photographed by Rudi Weissenstein.

+Recent history

-In 1978, Independence Hall was restored to resemble its appearance at the time of the declation of independence and opened to the public.
-It now houses exhibits on the signing of the declaration and the history of Tel Aviv-Yafo.
+By the 1970s, the building was in a neglected physical state, crumbling and with mice problems.
+In 1978, the hall was restored to resemble its appearance at the time of the declaration of independence and opened to the public.
+It has since been a museum dedicated to the signing of the declaration and the history of Tel Aviv-Yafo.
+The upper floors of the building have housed a Bible museum, featuring archaeological artifacts and works of art with biblical themes.